apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mongodb/cluster-management/switchover.md

 # Switch over a MongoDB cluster

-You can initiate a switchover for a MongoDB ReplicaSet by executing the kbcli or kubectl command.
+You can initiate a switchover for a MongoDB ReplicaSet.
 Then KubeBlocks modifies the instance roles.

 ## Before you start